 Using a web of off-shore vehicles, he and fellow director Patrick Mahony secretly invested some of the millions they obtained in illegal backhanders from Malaysia’s Development fund in a private education company that bought up some of the UK’s poshest private schools.

-Documents acquired by Sarawak Report reveal that the two men are the secret funders behind the self proclaimed entrepreneur, Marwan Naja, who acts as Chairman of Bellevue Education, a fast growing business, which has acquired 12 lucrative schools since 2010.
+Documents acquired by Sarawak Report reveal that the two men are the secret funders behind Bellevue Education, a fast growing business, which has acquired 12 lucrative schools since 2010.

-The Bellevue Education Group, previously named The Really Great Education Company Limited, is officially run from Geneva, although its UK registered company address is the PetroSaudi headquarters in Curzon Street.
-In fact, the business is primarily owned by two vehicles named Plato One and Plato Two based in Hong Kong, which are in turn controlled by Mahony together with an off-shore company owned by Obaid called Maplehill Property Limited (BVI).
+The Bellevue Education Group, previously named The Really Great Education Company Limited, is run out of England but primarily owned by two vehicles named Plato One and Plato Two based in Hong Kong.
+These are in turn controlled by Mahony together with an off-shore company owned by Obaid called Maplehill Property Limited (BVI).

-In the course of setting up the complex ownership structure in 2010 Marwan (who has just one share) reported he had:
+In the course of setting up the complex ownership structure in 2010 company emails reveal the investors had:

-“taken specific tax advice from a firm of internationally recognised accountants which has confirmed to him in writing that no Tax will be payable.. as a result of any dividends, distributions or other returns..whether during the Investment or following an exit from the Investment”
+“taken specific tax advice from a firm of internationally recognised accountants which has confirmed … in writing that no Tax will be payable.. as a result of any dividends, distributions or other returns…whether during the Investment or following an exit from the Investment”